Configure an SSL Certificate on an HTTPS Endpoint

 Configure the HTTPS endpoint in your service definition file, and associate it with the certificate.
 For more information, see the Configure the HTTPS endpoint section.

 Setup a CNAME record for the domain name the SSL certificate is issued against to redirect traffic to the service.
-For more information about configuring CNAME, see How to Configure a Custom Domain for a Windows Azure Hosted Service.
+For more information about configuring CNAME, see Configuring a custom domain name for a Windows Azure cloud service.

 When testing your HTTPS endpoint in the development environment, all authentication occurs using a self-signed certificate provided for 127.0.0.1.
 See the section titled Testing an HTTPS endpoint in the compute emulator later in this topic for more information.